Top 10 Places to Visit in Cusco Peru

 • Qasana

 After the Spanish conquerors gained control over Cusco, those lands were owned by Francisco Pizarro.
 However, there’s not much left of the structure except for the foundations of the Inca structure.
-Nowadays, the site is composed of several restaurants, bars, night clubs, and tourism agencies.
+Nowadays, the site is composed of several restaurants, bars, nightclubs, and tourism agencies.

 • Qoraqora

-The Palace was located just next to the Qasana palace, which front faced Plaza de Armas.
+The Palace was located just next to the Qasana Palace, which front faced Plaza de Armas.
 According to chroniclers, it was constructed for Inca Roca, the sixth Inca ruler of the Empire.
 After the arrival of the Spanish, the site was assigned to Gonzalo Pizarro.

 • Kiswar Kancha

 According to historians, it was the greatest Inca palace situated in the surroundings of the main square, it belonged to the Inca Wiracocha and was composed of several buildings and courtyards.
-It was located in the area of the Cathedral of Cusco and the Jesus, Maria, y Jose Temple.
+It was located in the area of the Cathedral of Cusco and the Jesus, Maria, and Jose Temple.
 Unfortunately, there is nothing left of this structure.

-6. Find the best souvenir at San Pedro Market
+6|Find the best souvenirs at San Pedro Market

-For those looking to get fully immersed in the diverse culture of Cusco, you surely wouldn’t like to miss the chance of visiting one of the most significant local markets in the area.
+For those looking to get fully immersed in the diverse culture of Cusco, you surely wouldn’t like to miss the chance to visit one of the most significant local markets in the area.
 The San Pedro Market is recognized for its artistic expression, where different artisans gather to sell colorful woven items.

 However, that’s not all it has to offer since the whole market is divided into several sections where they sell food, beverages, vegetables, meat, and many other products.

 If you’re on the hunt for the best souvenir to take home, then you’ll certainly find it in this place.
-Here you can choose between clothing options, ornaments, hats and muchmore.
+Here you can choose between clothing options, ornaments, hats, and much more.

-7. Get to know about our history in the Inca Museum
+7|Get to know about our history in the Inca Museum

 Casa Almagro is the headquarters of the Inca Museum, owned by the San Antonio de Abad University.
 The site exhibits the largest pottery collection of the Inca culture, Inca mummies, as well as pre-Inca metal and gold work.

-8. Visit the Machu Picchu Museum: Casa Concha
+8|Visit the Machu Picchu Museum: Casa Concha

-It is a colonial structure built on top of one of the most significant Inca settlements, the palace of Tupac Inca Yupanqui, descendant of Pachacutec.
+It is a colonial structure built on top of one of the most significant Inca settlements, the palace of Tupac Inca Yupanqui, a descendant of Pachacutec.
 The famous Inca palace was an enormous structure built to be distinguished from the former Inca rulers.

 Unfortunately, there is not much information about the Inca remains except for some of the Inca walls that remained as the foundations of the current colonial building we have today.

-9. Explore the Sacsayhuaman Ceremonial Fortress
+9|Explore the Sacsayhuaman Ceremonial Fortress

-The impressive megalithic structure is located in the outskirts of Cusco.
+The impressive megalithic structure is located on the outskirts of Cusco.
 It is considered one of the perfect engineering works of the Inca civilization.
 However, most of its structure was destroyed during the construction of the colonial Cusco, but only the heaviest and largest stones remained.

 According to historians, it took 50 years and around 20,000 men to build the enigmatic structure.
-Some of the remaining stones can reach up to 9 meters of height and weigh over 125 tons.
+Some of the remaining stones can reach up to 9 meters in height and weigh over 125 tons.
+There are so many mysteries revolving around the Sacsayhuaman complex and we have the most complete guide for you!
+Make sure to read it while you’re here.

 The Qenqo ceremonial center comprehends large carved rocks forming a cave shape, its interior is decorated with three representative figures of the Andean cosmology: The condor, the cougar, and the snake.